AndrewAct/MLH2021_AAST/README.md

 ## Methodology

-The operator wants to build a project to allow users to drop images.
-Then, this project will analyze the features and transfer the art style from one to another.
+The operator wants to build a project to analyze the features and transfer the art style from one to another.

 ## Example